-It is also important to note that more urgent cases are more likely to be admitted or transferred and therefore affect the percentage of patients leaving the ED within four hours.
-For example Figure 14 shows 90% of triage 1 patients and 64% of triage 2 patients were admitted or transferred to another hospital.
+It is also important to note that more urgent cases are more likely to be admitted or transferred and therefore the percentage of patients leaving the ED within four hours is likely to be lower.
+For example Figure 14 shows 92% of triage 1 patients and 65% of triage 2 patients were admitted or transferred to another hospital.